jonegil/gui-with-gio/egg_timer/11_improved_animation.md

 Summing it all up, I hope this has shed some more light on the in's and out's of animation in Gio.
 As so often, it depends what's the best solution.
 Showcasing a demo to impress?
 Go for smoothness.
 Minimizing work?
 Go for animation in steps.
 High end vs low end user hardware?
 Splurge or conserve as you see fit.

-Just be conscious about the tradeoffs and know some of the techniques that can assist.
+Just be conscious about the trade-offs and know some of the techniques that can assist.